alibaba/bifrostui/packages/bui-icons/src/index.en-US.md

 ### color

-Adopt`color`属set the color of the sex icon.
+Set the icon color through the 'color' attribute.

 ```tsx
 import React from 'react';